vega/altair/README.md

 ```
 ![Altair Visualization](images/cars.png?raw=true)

-For examples of Altair's API using the native Vega-Lite renderer, see the [Notebook Examples](notebooks/Index.ipynb).
+For more information and examples of Altair's API, see the [Notebook Examples](notebooks/Index.ipynb).

 ## Motivation